erikfredner/podcasting/slides.md

 - Podcasting is distributing audio online
 - Scholarly podcasting discusses academic ideas for an interested public​
+- Scholarly podcasting relies on conventions of scholarship (e.g. citation)

-# Common podcast formats
+# Common scholarly podcast formats

 ## Presenter​

-One or more researchers present their work as a podcast​
+One or more researchers present their work as a podcast​.

 ## Interview​

-An interviewer asks one or more scholars questions about their research​
+An interviewer asks one or more scholars prepared and/or improvised questions about their research​.

 ## Panel